openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 :ref:`Least Upper Bound`) of the non-nullish variant of the types of the left-hand-side and right-hand-side expressions.

-The following example represents the semantics of a nullish-coalescing
+The semantics of a nullish-coalescing expression is represented in the following example:
-expression:

 .. code-block:: typescript
    :linenos: